briandfoy/briandfoy.github.io/_posts/2020-05-08-postgres-can-t-find-llvmjit-so.md

 At first, I figured the problem was on the local side with the way I built DBD::Pg.
 I tracked it down to the line in Perl where it dumps core, then did very verbose DBI tracing (`DBI_TRACE=9`) to find the spot in the _.c_ file where it blows up.
 Knowing that was different than being about to fix it.

 I flailed around trying to track down libraries on the local side, but then it occurred to me that the error message was from the remote side.
 That seems so obvious now, but that's split milk under the bridge.
+I was biased in that direction because I'd already identified [an issue with library paths in the _.bundle_ that DBD::Pg produces](https://github.com/bucardo/dbdpg/issues/69).

-But yeah, I turned on Postgres logging on the server and there was the error message:
+But yeah, I turned on Postgres logging on the remote server and there was the error message:

 > 2020-05-08 15:17:01.236 EDT [923606] ERROR:  could not load library "/usr/lib/postgresql/llvmjit.so": libffi.so.6: cannot open shared object file: No such file or directory